bmodepri/e-learning-platform/README.md

 ## :computer: server:

-An api that allow us to record classes, connections, schedules and users and queryproffys by filtering their time availability.
+An api that allow us to record classes, connections, schedules and users and query proffys by filtering their time availability.

 ### :package: Stack: